egeulgen/pathfindR/README.md

 ## Term-Gene Heatmap

-The function `term_gene_heatmap()` can be utilized to visualize the heatmap of enriched terms by the involved input genes.
-This heatmap allows visual identification of the input genes involved in the enriched terms, as well as the common or distinct genes between different terms.
+The function `term_gene_heatmap()` can visualize the heatmap of enriched terms by the involved input genes.
+This heatmap allows visual identification of the input genes involved in the enriched terms, and the common or distinct genes between different terms.
 If the input data frame (same as in `run_pathfindR()`) is supplied, the tile colors indicate the change values.

 ![Term-Gene
 Heatmap](https://github.com/egeulgen/pathfindR/blob/master/vignettes/hmap.png?raw=true